-Youth Advisory Board
+Youth Advisory BoarD

-About Everett's Youth Advisory Board
+About the Mayor's Youth Advisory Board

-The Youth Advisory board will be a group of 12-15 members, age 16-21.
+The Mayor's Youth Advisory board will be a group of 12-15 members, age 16-20.
 These members will meet a minimum of once a month, depending on current projects, throughout their one-year term.
 The board will focus on the representation of youth in public policy, as well as their engagement in the Everett community.